Free ILR Refusal Risk Checker 2026 — Know Your Weak Spots Before You Apply

 Frequently Asked Questions

-Will a refused ILR application affect my future citizenship application?
+Will a refused ILR application affect my citizenship application?

-A refusal is noted on your immigration record.
-When you later apply for citizenship, UKVI can see that a previous ILR application was refused and the reason for refusal.
-This does not automatically bar you from citizenship, but it may be taken into account — particularly if the reason involved dishonesty or a good character issue.
+A refusal is noted on your immigration record and UKVI will see it when you later apply for citizenship.
+This does not automatically bar you, but it may be taken into account — particularly if the reason involved dishonesty or a good character issue.

 Related guides and tools